loicpirez/3DSPong-POC/README.md

 Credits
 --------------
 Co-developped with an IT classmate.
 Developpement tools by devKitPro and users on GBATemp.
-(Sorry, don't remember which ones, but not mine.)# Pongfor3DS
+(Sorry, don't remember which ones, but not mine.)